Semiotic theory of Charles Sanders Peirce: Sign relation

 Signhood is a way of being in relation, not a way of being in itself.
 Anything is a sign—not as itself, but in some relation to another.
 The role of sign is constituted as one role among three: object, sign, and interpretant sign.
 It is an irreducible triadic relation; the roles are distinct even when the things that fill them are not.
 The roles are but three: a sign of an object leads to interpretants, which, as signs, lead to further interpretants.
 In various relations, the same thing may be sign or semiotic object.
 The question of what a sign is depends on the concept of a sign relation, which depends on the concept of a triadic relation.
 This, in turn, depends on the concept of a relation itself.
 Peirce depended on mathematical ideas about the reducibility of relations—dyadic, triadic, tetradic, and so forth.
 According to Peirce's Reduction Thesis, (a) triads are necessary because genuinely triadic relations cannot be completely analyzed in terms of monadic and dyadic predicates, and (b) triads are sufficient because there are no genuinely tetradic or larger polyadic relations—all higher-arity n-adic relations can be analyzed in terms of triadic and lower-arity relations and are reducible to them.
-Peirce and others, notably Robert Burch (1991) and Joachim Hereth Correia and Reinhard Pöschel (2006), have offered proofs of the Reduction Thesis.
+Peirce and others, notably Robert W. Burch (1991) and Joachim Hereth Correia and Reinhard Pöschel (2006), have offered proofs of the Reduction Thesis.
 According to Peirce, a genuinely monadic predicate characteristically expresses quality.
 A genuinely dyadic predicate—reaction or resistance.
 A genuinely triadic predicate—representation or mediation.
 Thus Peirce's theory of relations underpins his philosophical theory of three basic categories (see below).

 Extension × intension = information.
 Two traditional approaches to sign relation, necessary though insufficient, are the way of extension (a sign's objects, also called breadth, denotation, or application) and the way of intension (the objects' characteristics, qualities, attributes referenced by the sign, also called depth, comprehension, significance, or connotation).
 Peirce adds a third, the way of information, including change of information, in order to integrate the other two approaches into a unified whole.
 For example, because of the equation above, if a term's total amount of information stays the same, then the more that the term 'intends' or signifies about objects, the fewer are the objects to which the term 'extends' or applies.
 A proposition's comprehension consists in its implications.